On projects, we're often asked, "What's the difference between a site map and taxonomy?" This article explains their differences.

 When looking to improve the searchability on your website or intranet or in your CMS or DAM, there are a few areas where you can look to solve searchability problems.
 This second part in a two-part series focuses on solving searchability problems.

-When I talk with customers about website problems, I frequently hear the refrain: "Our website search is terrible.
+We frequently hear clients say, "Our website search is terrible.
 People tell us it sucks.
 We need to fix it."
-Or "I can't find anything on the website and the search doesn't give me what I am expecting."
 There are a few areas where we can look to fix search problems.
-Normally, I start with user interviews and testing, then move on to reviewing site analytics, metadata, and taxonomy.

 Faced with a design mandate, this government organization needed to do research before designing the solution to ensure the solution was appropriate for its audiences.
 We helped this organization go through interviews, analysis, journey mapping, and information architecture work.